noor-fernandez/Python-stores-API/README.md

 # Python-stores-API

- This is an API returns and creates new stores, then appends to a master Stores list.
+ This is an API that returns and creates new stores.
+Those stores are then appended to a master Stores list.
 * **URL**

   <localhost:5000/store>